-One of the first disappointments a beginner aquarist will face is the realization you can’t simply buy a tank, install a filter, fill it with water and put your fish in all on the same day.
+One of the first disappointments a beginner aquarist will face is the realization that you can’t simply buy a tank, install a filter, fill it with water, and put your fish in all on the same day.

 You have to do this thing first called ‘cycling’.
 Even worse, the process can take weeks!
 Talk about taking the instant gratification out of something.

 In this article, we’ll first take a look at what cycling a tank means, including a bit of the science behind it.

 Then we’ll discuss the different methods, and give you some useful shortcuts so you’ll know exactly all the steps for how to cycle a fish tank most efficiently and effectively.

 Finally, we’ll talk about monitoring the cycle and making sure it doesn’t crash during cleaning and water changes.

 - What Does It Mean To Cycle A Fish Tank?
 Why Do We Need To Do It?